bengfarrell/rgf-blog/content/blog/2016-01-18-gastown-olympic-cauldron-waterfront-park.md

 [![2015-Vancouver-105](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2015-Vancouver-105-500x334.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2015-Vancouver-105.jpg)

-Gastown has some of the trendiest blocks in the city now -- and plenty of taverns and seedy streets as well, so don’t wander too far from the shiny lights.
+Gastown has some of the trendiest blocks in the city now—and plenty of taverns and seedy streets as well, so don’t wander too far from the shiny lights.
 Anita, knowing I was a food blogger, recommended [Tacofino](http://tacofino.com/gastown-home) (15 W. Cordova St, enter through the alley unless you want the burrito take-out bar), a food truck with a loyal following that expanded to a brick-and-mortar spot last year.

 [![2015-Vancouver-126](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2015-Vancouver-126-334x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2015-Vancouver-126.jpg)